Moduli spaces of Hecke modifications for rational and elliptic curves: Rational curves

-Here we present a table of all possible Hecke modifications of all possible rank 2 vector bundles on $X$.
+Here we present a list of all possible Hecke modifications at a point $p \in \CP^1$ of all possible rank 2 vector bundles on $\CP^1$.
+We will parameterize Hecke modifications of a vector bundle $E$ at a point $p$ in terms of lines $\ell_p \in \mathbbm{P}(E_p)$, as described in Theorem \ref{theorem:single-isomorphism}.
 Since we are always free to tensor a Hecke modification with a line bundle, it suffices to consider vector bundles of nonnegative degree.
-We consider Hecke modifications at a point $p \in U \subset X$ in the direction $a \in \CP^1$ relative to the standard local trivializations described in Section \ref{sec:cp1-vector-bundles}.
-In what follows $\lambda \in \Complex$.
-For ease of reference we indicate which bundles are strictly semistable and which are unstable.
-We defer the justification of this table until Section \ref{sec:cp1-proofs}.
-We have the following cases: \begin{itemize} \item ${\cal O}(n) \oplus {\cal O}$ for $n \geq 1$ (unstable).